 The caveat is that the lending guidelines for these types of loans are strict.
 In most cases, qualifying means having at least an average credit score and sufficient cash flow to pay back the loan.

-A reverse mortgage is a type of agreement that allows homeowners aged 62 years and older to borrow money upfront using their existing equity.
+A reverse mortgage is an agreement that allows homeowners aged 62 years and older to borrow money upfront using their existing equity.
 Similar to home equity share agreements, no monthly payments are due.

 The big difference is that the money borrowed via a reverse mortgage is a loan.
 That means interest and fees are added to the loan balance each month.
 The balance then grows the longer you keep the reverse mortgage agreement in place, and is paid back once you sell the home.